maepreville/4663-Cryptography-Preville/Assignments/A07/README.md

 if (X+a)n≠ Xn+a (mod Xr − 1,n), output composite;
 6. Output prime.

-### Instructions
-- Python was used for this project.

 ### Sources
 Weisstein, Eric W. "Pratt Certificate."
 From MathWorld--A Wolfram Web Resource. https://mathworld.wolfram.com/PrattCertificate.html